amiraifori/Network-Traffic-Analyzer/README.md

 This project proposes a machine learning-driven solution to network traffic analysis and anomaly detection.
 By capturing and preprocessing network data, extracting relevant statistical features, and training supervised learning models, the system will be capable of classifying traffic as benign or malicious.
 The use of publicly available datasets such as CICIDS2017 or NSL-KDD will enable model training and benchmarking.
 The final system will aim to offer enhanced detection capabilities, improved adaptability to emerging threats, and the potential for integration into broader security information and event management (SIEM) systems.

 ---

-Let me know if you'd like this formatted as a LaTeX file, PDF, or Markdown document — or if you'd like a version tailored to a specific academic style (IEEE, APA, etc.).